adbayb/stack/stack/config/eslint/README.md

 ## ✨ Features

-This package offers opinionated but extensible **[ESLint](https://eslint.org/)** configurations to align logical and stylistic rules across my projects.
+This package offers opinionated but extensible **[ESLint](https://eslint.org/)** configurations to align logical and stylistic rules across projects.

 It allows to: